steviecoaster/steviecoaster.github.io/_posts/2018-11-18-Pipelines-in-scripts.md

 That's all there is to adding pipeline support to your functions!
 Give it a try, and take your scripts to higher levels of functionality!
 Have questions or feedback?
 Use the links below to contact me.
 I'd love to hear from you!

-For information on adding `-WhatIf` support to your functions check out Joel Sallow's post on the topic on his blog [here](INSERT_LINK_HERE)